Psyhackological/freeCodeCamp/README.md

 # 📽️  Current video courses progress 3/11 | 5:50:36 / 30:54:31

-# 📝 Current article progress 1/3
+# 📝 Current article progress 2/3

 # 🐍 Python 2/6 | 3:10:30 / 11:02:10
 - [x] 📽️ Python Automation Tutorial – How to Automate Tasks for Beginners [Full Course] | 3:10:30
 - [ ] 📽️ Automate with Python – Full Course for Beginners | 2:42:55
 - [ ] 📽️ Django Tutorial - Create a Digital Resume with a Python Backend | 1:22:23
 - [ ] 📽️ Django / Tailwind Tutorial - Code a Netflix Clone | 3:46:22
-- [x] 📝 Mutable vs Immutable Objects in Python – A Visual and Hands-On Guide
+- [x] 📝 Mutable vs Immutable Objects in Python – A Visual and Hands-On Guide | 0:09:05
-- [ ] 📝 How to Set Up a Virtual Environment in Python – And Why It's Useful
+- [x] 📝 How to Set Up a Virtual Environment in Python – And Why It's Useful | 0:05:18

 # 🐧 Linux 1/4 | 1:14:29 / 13:44:06
 - [x] 📽️ Vim Tutorial for Beginners | 1:14:29